MikaKat/pneumonia-detection-cnn/README.md

 considerably better at finding that something is there than at deciding the something is pneumonia.

-### The threshold in practice, and why no label is shown
+### Operating threshold and user-interface behaviour

 At the pre-registered threshold of 0.2003: